CSCI-724-01-Attribute-Auth/API/README.md

 ## Project Overview

 This API enables authorized clients to access specific data fields based on their permissions.
-A middleware component (`AttributeAuthorizer`) inspects each request, validates the client's identity using an `X-Client-ID` header, and tailors the response by excluding unauthorized attributes based on client-specific rules.
+A middleware component (`Authorization/AttributeAuthorizer.cs`) inspects each request, validates the client's identity using an Bearer Token, and tailors the response by excluding unauthorized attributes based on client-specific rules.

 ## Setup Instructions

 ### Prerequisites

 - [.NET Core SDK](https://dotnet.microsoft.com/download) (version 6.0 or higher)
-- SQL Database (if you want to customize database configurations)
+- SQL Database
 - Ensure environment variables and configurations are correctly set in `appsettings.json` if needed.

 ### Installation